jimkang/spotify-resolve/README.md

     );

 This will print out an array of three [Spotify track objects](https://developer.spotify.com/web-api/get-track/) and one [Spotify album object](https://developer.spotify.com/web-api/get-album/).

+You can also pass a `bearerToken` opt to the constructor to have it use an access token in API calls.

 Plug in your own request library
 ---------------------------------